chuwd19/Point-Cloud-Smoothing/readme.md

+# TPC

-## TPC: Transformation-Specific Smoothing for Point Cloud Models
+In this repository, code is for our ICML 2022 paper [TPC: Transformation-Specific Smoothing for Point Cloud Models](https://arxiv.org/abs/2201.12733).

-We support common 3D semantic transformations including rotation, shearing, twisting, tapering as well as their compositions.
+We support common 3D semantic transformations including rotation, shearing, twisting, tapering, general linear transformation, as well as their compositions.

+## Installation

 The implementation is based on PyTorch framework, and requires GPU support.
 Before running the code, please install all dependencies according to `requirements.txt`.

-### File Structure
+## File Structure

 The root folder is created from Cohen et al's randomized smoothing code framework [(link)](https://github.com/locuslab/smoothing), while we modify and add more codes for our TPC framework as follows: